Jet Lag (cont.)

 The sooner you adapt to the local schedule, the quicker your body will adjust.
 Therefore, if you arrive at noon local time (but 6 a.m. your time), eat lunch, not breakfast.
 During the day, expose your body to sunlight by taking walks or sitting in outdoor cafés.
 The sunlight will cue your hypothalamus to reduce the production of sleep-inducing melatonin during the day, thereby initiating the process of resetting your internal clock.

-When traveling with children, try to get them on the local schedule as well.
-When traveling east and you will lose time, try to keep the child awake until the local bedtime.
+When traveling with children and babies, try to get them on the local schedule as well.
+When traveling east (you will lose time), try to keep the child awake until the local bedtime.
 If traveling west when you will gain time, wake your child up at the local time.

 Tip 12: Use sleeping medications wisely -- or not at all